kaiAsmOne/buildrunner/README.md

 The Terraform code is a good way to automate Azure DevOps project creation in general.

-When the Terraform code is applied you can copy the files in this repo to your new AzureDevOps Project.
+When the Terraform code is applied you will then have an Azure DevOps Project
+* With a Repository initialized with a clone of this project on github.
-You will then have an Azure DevOps project with a pipeline building new MS Official Runners every night at 02:00 .
+* With a pipeline building new MS Official Runners every night at 02:00.

 The pipeline will create all the neccesary resources in Azure or update them if they already exists.

 Your end result will be a fully working private runner always up to date with the latest release from Microsoft